 - Inability to communicate value message: 26%

 - Learn about your customers.
-Develop an ideal customer persona.
-First, from a demographic or “firmographic” perspective, do your research.
-Learn about their market, what they sell, how much they sell, the organization size, and the roles involved in the decision making process.
+Study their market, what they sell, the competitive landscape, the organization size, and the roles involved in the decision-making process.
 Next, conduct informational interviews within your network.
 Talk to anyone in the industry who has been exposed to your ideal customer.
-Even third hand knowledge can be valuable in preparing for the next step – which is to talk to your customers and/or prospects.
+Finally, talk directly to your customers and/or prospects.
 Find out about their goals, how they measure and track their success, and ask about their pain points.
-Once you have a solid definition of your ideal customer persona, you’re equipped with the knowledge to successfully position yourself to appeal to your target audience.
+Once you have done your research, you’re equipped with the knowledge to successfully position yourself to appeal to your target audience.

 - Demonstrate value.
-Take what you’ve learned about your customer, their pain points, needs, and goals to start crafting a message that demonstrates the value of your product from their perspective.
+Take what you’ve learned about your customer and start crafting a message that demonstrates the value of your productfrom their perspective.
 How will your product eliminate pain points and help them achieve daily, weekly, monthly and quarterly goals?
-Messaging that shows that you, the seller, understand the customer’s view point will make your message much more powerful than an organization that suffers from “me syndrome” and constantly talks about themselves and product capabilities.
-Here are two examples of how you can paint a picture for the customer:
+Some examples are:

 - Position and differentiate.
 What makes you different from your competitors?
 Is it your exceptional customer service, large number of capabilities, or the price of your product?
-Whatever it is, be sure to reiterate the difference across all sales and marketing channels, and especially when you’re physically speaking with a prospect or customer.
-Proper positioning involves being able to identify who you and consistently demonstrate that to prospects and customers.
-A mistake some companies make is forgetting to consistently use the same positioning statements and language in sales and marketing when speaking about how they help your customers create value.
+Whatever it is, be sure to reiterate the difference across all sales and marketing channels.
 Make sure what you’re saying on your website is demonstrated similarly on your social channels, in your marketing materials, and through the words that sales reps use with customers.
 It sounds obvious, but unfortunately many organizations fail to do this.